 Somewhere along its journey, the shipment suffered a shock or vibration event.
 And now you have to pay the price.
 In the best-case scenario, you will need to send out a specialist to recalibrate the machine.
 But more often than not, the crew of installers that are waiting at your customer’s site will have to sit idle while new parts are found or fabricated and shipped overnight to the installation site.

 Less commonly understood is the impact of vibration on shipments.
-Imagine unpacking a piece of machinery to discover several nuts and bolts rolling around loose inside the crate.
-Were small rodents with hand tools responsible for this act of disassembly?
-Unlikely!
-Did the entire crate encounter sustained vibration en route?
-Most definitely.
+Imagine unpacking a piece of machinery from its wooden pallet to discover several nuts and bolts rolling around loose inside the shipping crate.
+The culprit isn’t shock, it’s vibration.
+The entire crate likely encountered sustained vibration en route.

 To adequately protect your shipment from sudden impacts, you need to predict the type of threat it is likely to encounter during typical handling.
-For example, a heavy crate that can only be moved with machinery should be able to withstand a drop of 12” but any package that can be carried by a human needs to be prepared for a drop — or toss — from a height of 42”.
+A heavy duty large crate that can only be moved with heavy machinery should be able to withstand a drop of 12 inches.
+A good rule of thumb for a package or crate that can be carried by a human is to prepare for it to be dropped (or tossed) from a height of 42 inches.

 Then you need to calculate how much cushioning is required to protect your particular package from harm.
-Luckily, foam suppliers have performed extensive tests to determine how every variety of protective cushioning responds to drops from varying heights.
-Armed with their data, plus the weight of the equipment you plan to ship, it is possible to calculate the type and density of foam to use.
+Foam suppliers have performed extensive tests to determine how every variety of protective cushioning responds to drops from varying heights.
+Armed with their data, plus the weight of the equipment you plan to ship, it is possible to calculate the type and density of foam you should use in your packaging.

 Every mode of transportation vibrates at a different frequency.
 Trains generate the most shaking, but trucks, planes, and boats can all produce enough vibration to damage sensitive equipment.
 To protect your shipment from vibration, you must first learn exactly how it will be transported at each stage of the journey.